MatthewYork/DateTools/README.md

 * isLaterThan
 * isLaterThanOrEqualTo

 These methods are great for comparing dates in a boolean fashion, but what if we want to compare the dates and return some meaningful information about how far they are apart?
 NSDate comes with two methods <code>timeIntervalSinceDate:</code> and <code>timeIntervalSinceNow</code> which gives you a <code>double</code> offset representing the number of seconds between the two dates.
-This is great and all, but there are times when I want to know how many years or days something is away.
-For this, DateTools goes back to the ever-trusty NSCalendar and abstracts all the necessary code out for you.
+This is great and all, but there are times when one wants to know how many years or days are between two dates.
+For this, DateTools goes back to the ever-trusty NSCalendar and abstracts out all the necessary code for you.

 With Date Tools, this:
 ```objc